“One Call, That’s All” – Now What?

 Documentation for your personal injury claim

 While you and your doctor are busy treating your injury, your Morris Bart accident injury attorney will be hard at work gathering all of the necessary documentation to present to the insurance company and the court to prove your injury.
 This process involves obtaining the police report, getting statements from witnesses, requesting medical records from all known medical providers, working with your employer to prove any lost wages, working with Medicare, Medicaid, and Workers Compensation if necessary, and preparing your case for trial in the event that the insurance company does not offer a fair settlement.
+Whether you’ve suffered a slip and fall, were hit in a car accident, or require the legal assistance of a medical malpractice attorney in Birmingham, AL, we are here for you.

 Negotiating your personal injury claim